VIX ETFs: The Facts and Risks

 Value of $10,000 invested in VIX or VIX futures

-In this figure, you can see what $10,000 would be worth if it had been invested in the VIX itself (which, as mentioned earlier, is impossible), a portfolio of short-term VIX futures contracts or a portfolio of medium-term VIX futures contracts.
+In this figure, you can see what $10,000 would be worth if it had been invested in the VIX itself (which, as mentioned earlier, is impossible), a portfolio of short-term VIX futures contracts, or a portfolio of medium-term VIX futures contracts over the previous five years.
 These portfolios are based on actual exchange-traded funds that buy VIX futures contracts.

-As you can see, since July 2016 the futures contracts have lagged significantly behind the value of the VIX index.
-By the end of the period, the value of $10,000 hypothetically invested in the VIX itself would have risen to $11,000 while the portfolios of VIX futures contracts were worth $1,600 to $4,500.
-Had an investor actually been able to buy the VIX, the investment would have made some money, but the actual investable instruments based on VIX lost significant amounts of money.
+As you can see, the futures contracts have lagged significantly behind the value of the VIX index.
+By the end of the period, the value of $10,000 hypothetically invested in the VIX itself would have risen to over $13,000, while the portfolio of medium-term VIX futures contracts was worth under $7,000, and the short-term VIX futures contracts had fallen to under $500.
+Had an investor actually been able to buy the VIX, the investment would have made some money, but the actual investable instruments based on VIX (including ETFs and ETNs tied to those instruments) lost significant amounts of money.

-Just because an investment has VIX in its name doesn't mean that it will move in line with the VIX index.
-Furthermore, as the charts show, the VIX itself can be extremely volatile—the index lost 48% of its value between December 2018 and April 2019.
+Just because an investment has VIX in its name doesn't mean that it will move in line with the VIX Index.
+Furthermore, as the charts show, the VIX itself can be extremely volatile—the index lost 54% of its value between March 2020 and July 2020.
 Investors cannot buy VIX, and even if they could, it would be an investment with a great deal of risk.

 1. The Chicago Board Options Exchange Volatility Index® (VIX®) reflects a market estimate of future volatility.
 VIX is constructed using the implied volatilities of a wide range of S&P 500 index options.
 This volatility is meant to be forward-looking and is calculated from both calls and puts.